SimpleStepper/Portfolio/_posts/2025-07-11-Tableau-Sales-Dashboard.md

   - Dashboard
   - Tableau
 ---
-The scope of this project was to create an interactive customer dashboard in Tableau to help stakeholders analyze customer behavior, sales trends, and engagement.
+The scope of this project is to create an interactive customer dashboard in Tableau to help stakeholders analyze customer behavior, sales trends, and engagement.

 The dashboard serves as a tool for marketing and management teams to understand key performance indicators (KPIs) for both Sales and Customer insights.